hokarob/irbcam-plugins/doc/static/packaging_and_distribution.md

 Your archive should include:
 - A single QML file
 - A single SVG/PNG icon (optional)
-- Other resources (not QML or SVG/PNG)
+- Other resources (optional, not QML or SVG/PNG)

-@note You may add more than one QML or SVG/PNG file.
-These must be put in a subdirectory.
+@note You may add more than one QML or SVG/PNG file, however these must be put in a subdirectory.

 ```bash
 plugin.zip/